Should You Bury Your Sump Pump Discharge Pipe, or Not?

-- Sometimes they even get removed during lawn mowing and then are forgotten.
+- Sometimes, they even get removed during lawn mowing and are forgotten.

 - The line can get buried by mulch, dirt, or grass.
-This happens whether it is buried or not, but it is a good practice to check the end of the discharge every time you mow your lawn to ensure this doesn't happen.
+This happens whether it's buried or not, but it's a good practice to check the end of the discharge every time you mow your lawn to ensure this doesn't happen.

 - The line can freeze or get buried by snow, causing it to block the water flow.

 - The line isn't run far enough from the house or runs to a location that doesn't drain well.
-If you discharge water right next to the foundation, it will just cycle back into the sump pump and may overwhelm the system, causing a flooded basement.
-If the grade in the area doesn't drain away from the house, you will have the same issue of recycling water, or you will end up with a swamp in your yard.
+If you discharge water next to the foundation, it'll just cycle back into the sump pump and may overwhelm the system, causing a flooded basement.
+If the grade in the area doesn't drain away from the house, you will have the same issue of recycling water, or worse, end up with a swamp in your yard.

-One of the best ways to avoid most of these potential issues is to bury the discharge underground to a suitable location in the yard.
-The only way this will eliminate the problems is if it is done correctly and keeps several things in mind:
+One of the best ways to avoid most of these potential issues is to bury the discharge underground in a suitable location in the yard.
+The only way this will eliminate the problems is if it's done correctly and keeps these things in mind: